Edward144/PHPMailer-Failover/README.md

 ### Installation

+This package is now on Packagist, so you can simply run `composer require edward144/php-mailer-failover`.

 Create a composer.json file or amend your existing one.
 Add this Github repository and require the latest version.

     {